-And then there is the cloud: Elastic, scalable and continuously improving.
+Cloud transformation: And then there is the cloud: Elastic, scalable and continuously improving.
 Cloud application platforms are increasingly attractive, and important: Bain has found that CIOs already consider their cloud service providers to be critical, strategic IT partners.
 The average company uses 53 cloud platform services, beyond basic computing and storage.

 Consider the needs behind moving data from the mainframe to a cloud data warehouse or data lake.
 Data lakes such as Snowflake are valuable for efficient consolidation, access and reporting, as well as the cloud’s ever-growing BI and analytics capabilities.
 When data originates from your on-premises systems of record, you need to ensure your data in the cloud is reliable and up to date without compromising your source systems’ uptime and performance.
 This means replicating your enterprise data from virtually any source to the cloud, and in some cases only capturing changes from data sources so you’re not using resources to update static information.

 CONNX from Software AG delivers a complete solution for data integration in a hybrid world.
-It offers out of the box connectivity to an industry-leading 150+ data sources and platforms, including legacy data sources such as Adabas, VSAM, IMS, Rdb, Db2 and RMS.
+It offers out-of-the-box connectivity to an industry-leading 150+ data sources and platforms, including legacy data sources such as Adabas, VSAM, IMS, Rdb, Db2 and RMS.
 Full ETL and ELT capabilities enable you to transform data in flight, with comprehensive ways to map tables and fields.

 To reduce demands on your enterprise systems, you can use “change data capture” to incrementally update only those records that have changed, reducing bandwidth and workload on your on-premises platforms.
-Our approach to pure-play data integration mean all your systems can work together – and you can elevate the role of your data and analytics strategy within the organization.
+Our approach to pure-play data integration means all your systems can work together – and you can elevate the role of your data and analytics strategy within the organization.